 The skin and fat below the navel are the ideal choice to replace a removed breast because it feels very similar to natural breast tissue.
 Only a small minority of plastic surgeons routinely perform DIEP flap surgery due to the technical difficulty of the procedure.
-Because of this, and due to the distinction of Restore Plastic Surgery as a preferred in-network provider of DIEP flap surgery, we welcome patients from across the country to visit us for this revolutionary procedure with our highly-trained and experienced DIEP flap surgeons.
+Because of this, and due to the distinction of Restore Plastic Surgery, we welcome patients from across the country to visit us for this revolutionary procedure with our highly-trained and experienced DIEP flap surgeons.

 Patients typically spend two to three nights in the hospital following DIEP flap surgery and are out of bed walking within 24 hours.
 Surgical drains may be placed for one to two weeks.
 Our DIEP flap surgeon will thoroughly explain all aspects of your recovery process and provide you with detailed pre and postoperative instructions to ensure an optimal procedure and recovery.

 Patients may return for revision surgery about three months after the initial procedure to improve the symmetry and contour of the breast and undergo nipple reconstruction or 3D tattooing.